knewyousir/hello_world/README.md

 My name is Knewyousir, and I am a new user of sorts.
 I used to dabble in music, but these days, mostly I am learning how to code.
-Someday, I hope to use my coding skills to assist in the development of crypto-currencies.